Menu Close

 Treating Co-Occurring Disorders in Teens

-A Co-occurring disorder, often referred to as a dual diagnosis disorder, is a condition in which an individual who is suffering with a chemical addiction also has a co-existing mental disorder.
+A co-occurring disorder, often referred to as a dual diagnosis disorder, is a condition in which an individual who is suffering from a chemical addiction also has a co-existing mental disorder.
 Until recently, it has been the practice of the mental health industry to treat co-occurring disorders separately.
-However, a surge in pragmatic and empirical evidence supporting integrated treatment programs has resulted in new integrated treatment systems that are designed to treat individuals who are suffering with co-occurring disorders simultaneously and holistically, through comprehensive and individualized programs.
-These integrated programs have resulted in a positive prognosis for treating co-occurring disorders, leading to a higher rate of successful recovery for individuals struggling with this condition.
+However, a surge in pragmatic and empirical evidence supporting integrated treatment programs has resulted in new integrated treatment systems designed to treat individuals suffering from co-occurring disorders simultaneously and holistically through comprehensive and individualized programs.

-The Importance of Early Diagnosis and Treatment of Co-occurring Disorders
+The Importance of Early Diagnosis and Treatment of Co-Occurring Disorders

 Successfully treating co-occurring disorders begins with the proper diagnosis of the existing conditions, which is best accomplished through the process of integrated screening.
 According to the Substance Abuse and Mental Health Services Administration, integrated screening is a brief process that occurs immediately after the individual seeks assistance, and this process is essential in increasing the chance of a successful recovery from the existing conditions.
 Integrated screening primarily consists of the following: